kharesimran/GeoPythonWorkshop/README.md

 **Task 3.1: Creating a new layer with a subset of all the features.**

  1. Select a subset of features from the layer with a simple selection expression.
 For example, select all capital cities with a population rank of 14.

     ```python
-        select_populated_capitals('10000000')
+     get_population_rank() = 14
     ```

  2. Create a new layer containing only these selected points.
-Right click on the layer in the Layers planel and select `Save As`.
+Right click on the layer in the Layers planel and select *Save As*.
- 3. Keeping all fields as default, just browse to the directory where you want to save the file and give it a name.
+ 3. Keeping all fields as default, browse to the directory where you want to save the file and give it a name.
- 4. Under `Encoding`, check the `Save only selected features` checkbox.
+ 4. Under *Encoding*, check the *Save only selected features* checkbox.
- 5. On clicking `OK` your new layer will be automatically added to the current project.
+ 5. On clicking *OK* your new layer will be automatically added to the current project.
  6. On the Layers Panel, uncheck the populated places layer to view only the new layer.

 **Task 3.2: Write an expression function to calculate a new 'address' field using Nominatim's reverse geocoding API.**